Skip to main content

 If the test succeeds but you still don’t have internet

-Proceed to Step 6: Check Wi-Fi.
+Proceed to Step 4: Check Wi-Fi.

-If your internet works on that device
+If your internet works when connected via ethernet cable

 The issue is with your modem or router’s Wi-Fi settings.

 Every model of modem or router has its own Wi-Fi settings.
 You can look up your device model online to find them, or you can get in touch with our friendly Australian-based support team to help guide you through the process.
+Our support is available via LiveChat in the MyAussie app or our website, or by calling 1300 880 905, available from 8am – midnight AEDT every day.

+There is a more complex issue at play.
+Please get in touch with our friendly Australian-based support team.
 Our support is available via LiveChat in the MyAussie app or our website, or by calling 1300 880 905, available from 8am – midnight AEDT every day.

 Was this helpful?